Skip to main content

 Claude Haiku 4.52-4 creditsFast interactions

-Note: Credit costs shown are approximate per message.
-Actual costs vary based on message length, conversation history, number of tools available, and whether the agent executes workflows during the interaction.
+Credit costs are approximate per message.
+Actual costs vary based on message length, conversation history, tools available, and whether the agent executes workflows.
+Agents also support Kimi K2.5 and Qwen 3.5 via OpenRouter (exclusive to agents, not available in workflow nodes).

 Workflow and Integration Costs